Wandering the Widdringtonia wallichii

 Local Cedars on the edge of extinction.

-High in Cederberg's remote geologic grandeur there evolved vast forests of Widdringtonia wallichii.
-However, logging mania hit a century or-so-ago, robbing the Cape of a uniquely shaded mountain range.
+High in Cederberg's remote hard grandeur evolved vast forests of Widdringtonia wallichii.
+However, nineteenth century logging mania hit, robbing the Cape of a uniquely shaded mountain range, though leaving a strong network of paths.

-Still to be seen in high crags, or in a few regenerative projects of small scraggly copses, any remaining cedar trees are in an adaptive time-chase against global heating, and more prosaic events:
+Still to be seen in high crags, or in a few regenerative projects of small rough copses, any remaining cedar trees are in an adaptive time-chase against global heating, and more prosaic events:

 Fire Too Often

-The blaze of late 2020 was allegedly sparked when used toilet paper was set alight up on the vlakte near Daggavleikop and Middddleberg.
-(The hut pictured above didn't have a roof before the fire, and the main hut is still intact.)
+The blaze of late 2020 was allegedly sparked when used toilet paper was set alight up on the vlakte near Daggavleikop and Middleberg.
+(The hut pictured above didn't have a roof before the fire, and the main hut is barely intact.
+(As of late Jan 2025 the main hut's roof is no longer completly coverered.)

-The blaze could also have been more ecologically consequential had it reached the cedar sanctuary, seen on the trail between the Middelburg and the Grootlands - vlakte, a stretch of veld with its own fire-damaged cedars, which is otherwise bouncing back from a fynbos blitz a few years back.
+The 2020 blaze could also have been more ecologically consequential had it reached the cedar sanctuary, seen on the trail between the Middelburg and the Grootlandsvlakte, a stretch of veld with its own fire-damaged cedars, which is otherwise bouncing back from a fynbos blitz a few years back.

 The hike